dmd-program/dmd-400-sp17/capstone-project-survey.md

 ## Part 1: Defining Creative Interests and Abilities

-1. What are you interested in?
-From the overview, choose the following:
+1. Identify a project focus.
+From the project types list, choose the following:
    * Project type
    * Media
 2. What types of projects have you fully completed in the past?